0xDones/tfgen/README.md

     └── my-custom-module
 ```

 Inside our `infra-live` folder, we have two environments, dev and prod.
-They are deployed in different aws accounts, and each one have a different role that needs to be assumed in the provider configuration.
+They are deployed in different aws accounts, and each one has a different role that needs to be assumed in the provider configuration.
 Instead of copying the files back and forth every time we need to create a new module, we'll let `tfgen` create it for us based on our configuration defined on the `.tfgen.yaml` config files.

 ### Running the `exec` command